bugnificent/selenium-smooth-scroll/SeleniumWebDriver/README.md

 This repository is licensed under the [Apache License](LICENSE).

+## Contributing

+If you would like to contribute to this repository:

+1. Fork the repository.
+2. Make your changes or add new accessibility testing results.
+3. Submit a pull request for review.

 ---

-For questions or suggestions, feel free to reach me through my mail: contact@yusufasik.com
+For questions or suggestions, feel free to create an issue in this repository.